-I almost didn’t add this section as many of the symptoms are obvious and if we know our pooch, we’ll know when said pooch is anxious.
+I almost didn’t add this section as many of the symptoms are obvious, and if we know our pooch, we’ll know when the said pooch is anxious.

 However, this page is also intended for new dog owners who may not know their dog well or perhaps just hasn’t been around dogs a lot.
 With this in mind, I felt it’s worthwhile to outline some of the behaviors you’ll see when your dog is nervous.

-It’s important to note here that just because we can’t see, hear, or smell something to be nervous about doesn’t meant the dog can’t.
+It’s important to note here that just because we can’t see, hear, or smell something to be nervous about doesn’t mean the dog can’t.

-Your dog’s smell and hearing is far better than yours and although his eyesight might not be, they still pick up things we don’t notice.
+Your dog’s smell and hearing are far better than yours, and although his eyesight might not be, they still pick up things we don’t notice.

-I cannot count the number of times my dogs have alerted me to an individual walking down the road, or a deer deep in the trees that I didn’t notice.
+I cannot count the number of times my dogs have alerted me to an individual walking down the road or a deer deep in the trees that I overlooked.

 So don’t be too quick to write off your dog’s nervousness as there’s a good chance he has picked up on something you have not.